Tribute Plan Summary

 If you purchase extended reporting (“tail”) coverage from The Doctors Company and move your insurance coverage to another carrier, you will no longer be eligible to participate in the Tribute Plan.

 If you later return to The Doctors Company, you are treated as a new Tribute Plan participant with no carryover of any prior Tribute Plan balance or credit for years of continuous coverage with The Doctors Company.
+However, under certain circumstances, if you return to The Doctors Company within one year of terminating your coverage with The Doctors Company, you may be eligible to have your Tribute Plan balance and prior years of continuous coverage reinstated.

 Physicians Practicing in Groups